 “Oh yes, had to be done.
 I’m sure she’s alright, she’s so clever and so strong.
 So hard for a little girl to grow up without a father you know.
 Emery, that’s the late Mr Paige, killed himself when she was only fourteen.
 Can’t say I missed him, he was a devil when he was a few drinks in.
 One day he beat me to within an inch of my life.
 I’m talking eyes so swollen I couldn’t even see.
 That day I guess all the bad just caught up with him all at once, so he sat here in the kitchen, had a beer and a cigarette and slit his throat from ear to ear.”
-She drew one long dirty fingernail across her throat, all the while wearing that off centre smile, delivering her monologue in flat tone, almost a recitation.
+She drew one long dirty fingernail across her throat, all the while wearing that off-center smile, delivering her monologue in a flat tone, almost a recitation.

 “Malinda was right in the room, too.
 Hiding in one of the cupboards like she always did when he started up with his fists.
 Poor dear.
 Oh, where are my manners, I need to get you a drink.”

-Mrs Paige walked over to the fridge while I sat, rooted to the chair.
-She had related the account of her husband’s death with little more emotion that someone reading out a shopping list.
+Mrs. Paige walked over to the fridge while I sat, rooted to the chair.
+She had related the account of her husband’s death with little more emotion than someone reading out a shopping list.
 It had been a mistake to come.
 Nothing about Malinda Paige made sense, perhaps the girl was mad, but she was also surrounded by madness.
 I felt the same lightness in my belly that one got on top of a roller coaster, just before the plunge.

 The older lady plucked a can of Coke from the fridge and set it in front of me.
 The cheery red can bore a Christmas motif from two years before.
 It opened with a satisfying hiss.
-The can was warm, blood warm even though it had just come from the fridge.
+The can was warm, blood-warm, even though it had just come from the fridge.
 I took a sip.
 It was flat, even though I could have sworn it was fizzing a moment before.
 Everything about this house was wrong.
-Mrs Paige.
+Mrs. Paige.
 The pictures.
 The furniture.
 The food.